DM-be/HotelBooking-agent/README.md

 ### QnA maker
 [QnA Maker](https://qnamaker.ai) is another service provided by Microsoft.
 It matches questions with answers.
 A FAQ list is also implemented in the main dialog of this agent.

 First a knowledge base is created with example questions (utterances) and an answer.
-The questions are trained via machine learning and mapped to the according answer.
+The questions are trained via machine learning and mapped to the answer.

 The agent responds with the mapped answer when it recognizes an utterance with a high probability associated with the answer from this knowledge base.
 More information can be found in my thesis.
 In the following example the probability is 1, because it is the same exact utterance as trained in the knowledge base.